evilsocket/opensnitch/wiki/Nodes.md

 A node is a daemon running on a machine.
 You can install the daemon on multiple machines, and manage them from the server (i.e.:GUI).

-Note: if you want to install **only** the daemon from the Debian repositories, you'll have to execute this command: `$ sudo apt install --no-install-recommends opensnitch` (otherwise it'll install both, the daemon and the GUI)
+> ℹ️ Note: if you want to install **only** the daemon from the Debian repositories, you'll have to execute this command:
+>
+> `$ sudo apt install --no-install-recommends opensnitch` (otherwise it'll install both, the daemon and the GUI)

 ![image](https://user-images.githubusercontent.com/2742953/197076010-2502855a-cdae-4f03-90bc-7a715efbbf64.png)